ONS-Innovation/github-repository-archive-tool/README.md

     - ~~Undo Button (All Repos)~~
     - ~~Bug where if 2 batches with the same repo, can put multiple row of the same repo in manage repos~~ ~~> need to add a check if it aleady exists in repositories.json before adding it back~~
-    - Add search for repos
+    - ~~Add search for repos~~

+    - Bug: contributer and type info not displayed when archive undone

 - ~~Need to convert to using JSON over a text file~~